Ellis-Robinson/book-club-app/README.md

     - Above the list of books is an 'Add Book' button.
 This takes the user to a page to add a book tot he databse.

     - Below each book, after it has been clicked, is an 'Add to Library' button.
 This takes the user to a page where they can chose to add the selected book to one of two lists in their library.

+    - If the book has been added by the user, there is an 'Edit book' button which takes them to a page to edit that book.

     - Above the reviews for each book, if the user has not reviewed it yet, there is a 'Review' button.
 This takes the user to a page where they can review the book.